 New York State of Health is one of the most robust exchanges in the country, with 15 carriers offering individual market plans for 2021.
 There are also 14 insurers offering Essential Plan coverage in 2021 and 14 insurers offering small business plans through NY State of Health’s SHOP exchange.

 Enrollment in NY State of Health – including QHPs (private plans), the Essential Plan, Medicaid, and Child Health Plus – reached more than 4.9 million by early February 2020, when open enrollment ended.
 That was an increase of 150,000 over the prior year’s total enrollment (the majority of NY State of Health’s enrollees are in Medicaid, the Essential Plan, and CHP; only about 273,000 were enrolled in QHPs for 2020).

-For 2021, enrollment in QHPs had dropped to 214,365, but total enrollment had grown to more than 5.8 million, with Medicaid enrollment had grown to more than 4.3 million, and enrollment in the Essential Plan had increased to more than 885,000 people.
+By mid-2021, enrollment in QHPs had dropped to 220,000, but total enrollment had grown to more than 6 million, with Medicaid enrollment increasing to more than 4.5 million, and enrollment in the Essential Plan growing to 893,000 people.
 The enrollment growth in Medicaid, CHP, and the Essential Plan are not surprising, given the ongoing COVID pandemic and the widespread income losses that have applied as a result.

 Inflation-adjusted premiums in New York’s individual market are still lower than they were in 2013.
 (That’s not the case in most states, but New York had guaranteed-issue coverage long before the ACA, but without a mandate requiring people to buy coverage and without premium subsidies for middle-class enrollees.
 As a result, coverage was expensive in New York pre-2014.)